sisrfeng/coc-wiki/Completion-with-sources.md

-COC support different kinds of completion modes, and should works well with your `completeopt` of vim.
+Coc have full featured support for completion of LSP, and doesn't bother `completeopt` of vim.

 # Contents